ajleeson/research_blog/_posts/2023-11-14-the-story-of-din.md

 This week, I re-generated the same figures using depth cut-offs of 25 m and 30 m, and mostly observed the same trends.

 Some of our lingering unkowns from last week included:
-- Bottles samples from which regions are contributing most to the discrepancy?
+- Which regions are contributing most to the discrepancy?
 - What are the depths of these samples? (want more resultion than >30m or <30m.)
 - What's going on in March in the deep layer where the model strongly overestimates DIN at three locations?

 ### New updates

-This week I sought to address our unkowns using what I am calling "bullseye maps."
+This week I sought to address our unknowns using what I am calling "bullseye maps."
 The following sets of figures show maps of the Salish Sea, where every circle indicates a bottle sample location.
 The area of the circle is proportional to depth, with the smallest circles representing the shallowest depths.
 Note that I sorted data by depth prior to plotting, so smaller circles are always on top of larger circles (and thus visible to us).
 The color of the circle denotes the difference between the modeled and observed DIN concentrations.
-Red means the model is over-estimating DIN, and blue means the model is under-estimating DIN.
+Red means the model is overestimating DIN, and blue means the model is underestimating DIN.
 Every bullseye map displays one month of data.

 In winter (Fig. 6) we observe that there is litte difference between the modeled and observed DIN concentrations.
 The January and February maps are good evidence that the model ICs are doing a decent job of representing DIN (at least in Puget Sound).
 In March, we again see evidence of the model strongly overestimating DIN at depth, with the added information that the overestimation is occuring in Hood Canal.
 However, this darkest spot in the middle of Hood Canal near Dewatto is odd-- either the model is missing a deep sink of DIN, or the observations have error.
 I am not yet sure which is the case.